mockk/mockk/README.md

 <td>
     Just add this dependency to your project:
     <pre>testCompile "io.mockk:mockk-agent:1.0.0"</pre>
-    JUnit5 test will be hooked wia TestExecutionListener.
+    JUnit5 test will be hooked via TestExecutionListener.
-    Note this implementation is totally a hack.
+    Note: this implementation is totally a hack.
 </td>
 </tr>
 </table>